St Mary's Pub Guide - The Stadium Area

 Northam Road is a busy main road, heading along it out of town, you have on your left the Northam Social Club, a CIU affiliated Club that also allows guests to sign in on the day, usually very busy but they lay on plenty of bar staff and fast food like Rolls etc, welcomes away supporters as long as they dont get too loud, got a hard but friendly older element who prefer to enjoy a good drink but wont tolerate liberties being taken.

-Just up the Road on the Corner is The Prince Of Wales, a old fashioned type of Pub with two bars, a rareity in itself these days, in the fron is the public bar a little cramped, but in the rear a spacious lounge bar, a welcoming place that also does food.
+Just up the Road on the Corner is The Prince Of Wales, a old fashioned type of Pub with two bars, a rareity in itself these days, in the front is the public bar a little cramped, but in the rear a spacious lounge bar, a welcoming place that also does food.

-If you turn left off the main road at the lights(with the Prince on your right)and follow the road as it bears round to the right you will find the Old Farmhouse next to the level crossing, again a selection of real ales and near enough to walk to the ground, but just far enough away to be welcomming to the visitor.
+If you turn left off the main road at the lights(with the Prince on your right)and follow the road as it bears round to the right you will find the Old Farmhouse next to the level crossing, again a selection of real ales and near enough to walk to the ground, but just far enough away to be welcoming to the visitor.

-If you are driving and get to the ground early enough, you can park around Shamrock Quay, here you will find The Waterfront Bar, a reasonably sized bar with a terrace at the front where they have barbequeues on warm days, also a good selection of food inside and perhaps as near to the ground as you can park as long as i said though if you are early.
+If you are driving and get to the ground early enough, you can park around Shamrock Quay, here you will find The Waterfront Bar, a reasonably sized bar with a terrace at the front where they have barbeques on warm days, also a good selection of food inside and perhaps as near to the ground as you can park as long as i said though if you are early.

 Just by Shamrock Quay is The Joshua Tree, again an old Quayside Pub that has recently been renovated and puts on the odd live band or two in an evening it can get busy as kick off time approaches.